 Animals with specific dietary needs or health problems show dramatic improvement in their state of health when fed a home-prepared diet that has been nutritionally formulated to meet these needs.

 How do I know if the diet is properly balanced?

 A sample batch of the diet can be analysed at a commercial food laboratory to determine its contents.
-The patient can be assessed by means of blood and urine analysis and radiographs to determine whether the pet is showing any sub-clinical abnormalities that could be related to dietary deficiencies or excesses.
+The patient can be assessed by means of blood and urine analysis and radiographs to determine whether the pet is showing any abnormalities that could be related to dietary deficiencies or excesses.

 What is the cost of home-prepared diets?

 Home-prepared diets are often comparable in price to premium commercial diets.
 If the diet is prepared with organic source ingredients, its cost will increase.